How to deal with negative people at work

 While obvious to you, the person in question may be unaware an issue exists.
 She may not realize the extent of her negativity or how it affects others.
 Or, she may simply write off complaining as “something everyone does” or just her nature.

-There is also the possibility that she knows quite well that she has a negative attitude but does not bother to reign it in.
+There is also the possibility that she knows pretty well that she has a negative attitude but does not bother to reign it in.
 What motivation does she have to change if those in charge seem unconcerned and unlikely to issue consequences?

 Bring the problem to light in a private conversation.
 Discuss why the behavior must change and how this might be accomplished.

-Open a conversation with a chronic pessimist with something like this.
-“I’ve noticed that you seem to spend a lot of time complaining about things that make you unhappy.
 Your coworkers find this very depressing.
 In the future, I need you to keep these negative thoughts to yourself.
 When you have a concern, bring it to me to see if we can work it out.”

-Or, perhaps you have someone on staff quick to point out flaws.
-He may claim that he just wants to be helpful.
-Let him know coworkers often see such behavior as intrusive, condescending, or just plain annoying.
 Try an approach such as the following.
 “When other people present ideas, you immediately start talking about why they won’t work.
 Sometimes, you make good points.
 But this quick criticism tends to discourage creative thinking.
 I need you to look for the possible benefits of a proposal before you attack it.”

 Take disciplinary action

-Hopefully, the person attempts to develop a more positive outlook or at least reigns in the negative comments.
-Without signs of improvement, though, you may need to move on to measures designed to convey the seriousness of the problem.
 Follow your company’s disciplinary procedure as you would for any offense.
-Formal verbal and written warnings in accordance with policy display that the matter will not be taken lightly or forgotten.
-And taking the proper steps, including documentation, serves as a good foundation should harsher steps such as suspension or termination become necessary.
+Formal verbal and written warnings by policy display that the matter will not be taken lightly or forgotten.
+Taking the proper steps, including documentation, is a good foundation should harsher steps such as suspension or termination become necessary.

-Avoid using the wrong “reward equation”
+Avoid using the wrong “reward equation.”

 Attention is a powerful reward, especially when it comes from one’s boss.
 Do you listen too long to rants?
 Do you display interest in what gossipers say?
 If so, you boost the odds of them continuing.
 Use your words and body language to convey that you want no part of such nonsense.
-Make an effort to instead reward people with your valuable attention for positive things that contribute to improving the company and its culture.

 Open the lines of communication

 People like to be heard.
 Offer plenty of opportunities to voice concerns through proper channels such as surveys, a suggestion box, and one-to-one check-ins.
-Pick up the phone to just chat with a remote employee from time to time.
-Occasionally sit down for lunch with the resident Negative Nellie.
-With outlets for expressing themselves, workers with negative thoughts may be less inclined towards venting at the water cooler or taking over a staff meeting with unsolicited advice.
+Pick up the phone to chat with a remote employee from time to time.

 Ask for solutions